edhowland/viper/doc/help/001_help.md

 ### Help Browser Keys

 - Escape : Exits help browser and returns to previous session
-- Space : Advances to next item or parargraph
+- Space or Right arrow : Advances to next item or parargraph
-- Backspace : Returns to previous item or paragraph
+- Backspace or Left arrow : Returns to previous item or paragraph
-- Tab : Advances to next Topic or Heading.
+- Tab or Down arrow : Advances to next Topic or Heading.
 Cycles around to first  Heading if at end of document.
-- Backtab : Returns to previous heading or Topic
+- Backtab or Up arrow : Returns to previous heading or Topic
 - Control L : Repeats the last spoken text of the current item